Hectare: History

 In 1960, when the metric system was updated as the International System of Units (SI), the are did not receive international recognition.
-The International Committee for Weights and Measures (in French: Comité international des poids et mesures) makes no mention of the are in the current (2006) definition of the SI, but classifies the hectare as a "Non-SI unit accepted for use with the International System of Units".
+The International Committee for Weights and Measures (in French: Comité international des poids et mesures) makes no mention of the are in the 2019 edition of the SI brochure, but classifies the hectare as a "Non-SI unit accepted for use with the International System of Units".

 In 1972, the European Economic Community (EEC) passed directive 71/354/EEC, which catalogued the units of measure that might be used within the Community.
 The units that were catalogued replicated the recommendations of the CGPM, supplemented by a few other units including the are (and implicitly the hectare) whose use was limited to the measurement of land.

 Unit family

 The names centiare, deciare, decare and hectare are derived by adding the standard metric prefixes to the original base unit of area, the are.